vyadav01/Hosting-Landing-Page-Project-11/readme.md

 ### **What I have learned ?**

-In this project, I have learned about **structuring the html page, use of classes and id's**.
+In this project, I have learned about **structuring the html page, use of classes and id's, hover effects, and CSS grid**.

 ### **Time spent to finish it.**